Giddymaster/giddymaster/README.md

 1. Git and Github
 1. HTML
 1. CSS
-1. Other topics as we move on
+1. Other topics on the course outline include:
 -Javascript
 -Typescript
 -React
 -Nodejs
 -Expressjs
 -PostgreSQL and MongoDB
--oRM(Prisma)
+-ORM(Prisma)
 among other discipline.

 #### Other Skills